 In this chapter, I’ll explain to you what website color schemes are.
 I’ll also talk about color psychology, and I’ll comment on some website color scheme statistics.

-Only afterwards will I tell you all about what the best colors for your website are.
+Only afterwards will I tell you all about what the best color combinations for your website are.
 Not to mention that color symbolism matters so much.

 Ready?
 Let’s get started!